CodeAPretzel/Path-Finding-Algorithms/README.md

 # - Path Finding Algorithms -

-For the 2024 Missouri Hacks Competition.
+For the 2024 Missouri Hacks Hackathon.

 <br>